Dual Diagnosis Treatment Fairmont, WV

 • Accepts Federal funding

-• Intensive outpatient treatment, regular outpatient treatment and outpatient treatment
+• Regular outpatient treatment, outpatient treatment and intensive outpatient treatment

 United Summit Center Bob Mays Recovery Center - 17.4 miles from Fairmont, WV

-United Summit Center Bob Mays Recovery Center is a dual diagnosis treatment center in Clarksburg, West Virginia that provides treatment services for alcohol or drug addiction and mental health disorders that include mood disorders as well as bulimia.
+United Summit Center Bob Mays Recovery Center is a dual diagnosis treatment center in Clarksburg, West Virginia that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as post-partum depression.

 Address: 1 Hospital Drive, Clarksburg, WV 26301 in Harrison County